Controversies & Ethical Concerns

 Analytical Psychology

 Defenders argue the relationship must be understood in the context of early psychoanalysis before ethical codes existed.
 Spielrein's own subsequent career is sometimes cited as evidence that the relationship was not purely exploitative.
-Critics note that the power differential between treating psychiatrist and hospitalized patient makes consent meaningless regardless of era.
+Critics counter that the power differential between a psychiatrist roughly a decade older and his former patient and protégée makes the era-appropriateness defense beside the point, regardless of the relationship's exact timing or physical extent.

 Jung assumed the presidency of the International General Medical Society for Psychotherapy in 1933 after its German section was reorganized under Nazi leadership.
 He oversaw the Society during the period when Jewish analysts were expelled from the German section.
 Jung published editorials distinguishing between 'Jewish' and 'Aryan' psychology, writing that 'the Aryan unconscious has a higher potential than the Jewish' (Zentralblatt, 1934).
 The extent to which these actions reflected antisemitic conviction versus political opportunism versus an attempt to preserve international psychotherapy remains debated.